Antoine Thomas: Early life

 Born in Namur, Belgium in 1644, Thomas joined the Society of Jesus (the Jesuits) in 1660 and first taught in the schools of Armentières, Huy and Tournai.
-Equipped with a thorough training in Mathematics and Astronomy he was sent, at his own request, as missionary to China (1677).
+Equipped with a thorough training in Mathematics and Astronomy he was sent, at his own request, as a missionary to China (1677).
 After a long and difficult sea journey - passing through Goa, Siam (Thailand), and Malacca - he reached Macau in 1682 just in time to observe an eclipse of the Sun (1683).

 At the Chinese imperial court

-Thomas was called by the aging Father Ferdinand Verbiest, who had just found himself appointed 'vice-president of the Tribunal of Mathematics', (a very important and influential post in the Qing Empire of China), to join him in Beijing.
-After the death of Verbiest in 1688, Thomas took his place as the main mathematician and astronomical expert of China.
-For twenty years he was then a close adviser to the Kangxi Emperor who, beyond scientific questions, consulted him also on moral and religious matters.
-In 1692, he obtained an 'edict of tolerance' that gave to the missionaries almost complete freedom to preach Christianity.
+Thomas was called by the ageing Father Ferdinand Verbiest, who had just found himself appointed 'vice-president of the Tribunal of Mathematics', (a very important and influential post in the Qing Empire of China), to join him in Beijing.
+After the death of Verbiest in 1688, Thomas took his place as the main mathematician and astronomical expert in China.
+For twenty years he was then a close adviser to the Kangxi Emperor, who, beyond scientific questions, consulted him also on moral and religious matters.
+In 1692, he obtained an 'edict of tolerance' that gave the missionaries almost complete freedom to preach Christianity.

 Chinese Rites controversy

-At a time when the future of Christian faith seemed to be bright in China, the Chinese Rites controversy was raging in Europe.
-Charles-Thomas Maillard de Tournon, a papal legate, arrived in Beijing in 1705 purportedly to inquire on the orthodoxy of the Chinese rites (particularly the 'Veneration of Ancestors' ritual, accepted by the Jesuits).
-In fact Tournon's mind was made up.
+At a time when the future of the Christian faith seemed bright in China, the Chinese Rites controversy was raging in Europe.
+Charles-Thomas Maillard de Tournon, a papal legate, arrived in Beijing in 1705 purportedly to inquire about the orthodoxy of the Chinese rites (particularly the 'Veneration of Ancestors' ritual, accepted by the Jesuits).
+In fact, Tournon's mind was made up.
 By completely disregarding Chinese customs and etiquette, he offended the Kangxi Emperor who had first received him well.
-No pleading of Antoine Thomas, then Superior of the Jesuits in China, could prevent Tournon from issuing a decree from Nanjing (1707) obliging the missionaries under severe penalties to abolish those rites.
-A last desperate attempt of Thomas, beseeching the legate to defer the implementation of the decree until further news was received from Rome, fell on deaf ears.
-Thomas died soon after in 1709 in Beijing, and was buried close to his friend and predecessor Ferdinand Verbiest in the Jesuits' Zhalan Cemetery in Beijing.
+No pleading from Antoine Thomas, then Superior of the Jesuits in China, could prevent Tournon from issuing a decree from Nanjing (1707) obliging the missionaries under severe penalties to abolish those rites.
+A last desperate attempt by Thomas, beseeching the legate to defer the implementation of the decree until further news was received from Rome, fell on deaf ears.
+Thomas died soon after, in 1709, in Beijing, and was buried close to his friend and predecessor Ferdinand Verbiest in the Jesuits' Zhalan Cemetery in Beijing.